+Books should be in very good condition, as we aim to send the best quality possible to the women we serve.
 New or nearly new books are especially appreciated as some prisons require them.
 Books do not have to be new as long as they look new—that is, completely clean and unwarped pages, unbroken spine, clean page edges, no dogeared pages, etc. Advance reader copies (ARCs) are welcome!

 We always need more of the following paperback books, especially those in blue.
 In general, we can only use books that are 10 years old or less.

 - Dictionaries—mainly English, but also English-Spanish and other languages, as well as Bible, Scrabble and crossword puzzle dictionaries

 - Crafts (especially origami, cardmaking and crochet)

 - Puzzle books, especially Sudoku, word searches, crosswords and fill-ins

 - Recovery and addiction (general and specific substances, practical guidance and memoirs)